tweag/gh-migration-scripts/README.md

 #### Optional Arguments

 1. `c` or `--outside-collaborators-file` - Outside collaborators files to filter out the result.
 The api for repository directory collaborators returns outside collaborators as well.
 The CSV file should have a column with the name `login`.
-2. `-g` or `--github-url` - The target GHES server endpoint url.
+2. `-g` or `--server-url` - The target GHES server endpoint url.
 If this argument is skipped then the target will the cloud instance.
 3. `-y` or `--output-file` - Output file to save the operation results.
 If not provided, the default file the results saved is `<organization>-repo-direct-collaborators-<timestamp>.csv`.
 4. `-t` or `--token` - Personal access token - If not provided, then the user wil be prompted to input the token.
 5. `-s` or `--skip` - Number of lines to skip in the input file.
 Default is set to 0.